Abandoned & Little-Known Airfields:

 This was "the most important pioneering flight of the time in terms of difficulty & international prestige."

-and was only partially completed by one plane, whose flyers had to be rescued at sea.
+Expected to last 26 hours, the trip took 12 days & was only partially completed by 1 plane, whose flyers had to be rescued at sea.

 Two years later, they tried again.